Selling furniture online has been gaining momentum in the past years. According to Statista’s Digital Market Outlook,

 Shopify has two plans for businesses of varying scale:

 Brosa has built its front-end on Shopify.
-Their furniture websites boast of minimalistic design and captivating CTA buttons that drive online shoppers into purchase.
+Their furniture websites boast minimalistic design and captivating CTA buttons that drive online shoppers into the purchase.

 Magento comes second in the top-10 rank of most popular ecommerce platforms, but its features are no worse than the ones of Shopify.
 It presents free and paid plans – Magento Open Source for SMEs and Magento Commerce and Commerce Cloud for big enterprises – and offers many website layouts fitting your aesthetic and technical needs.